Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 • Autonomous agent-style data gathering

-• Predictable flat-rate pricing per page
+• Affordable, predictable flat-rate pricing per page

 • Open source with self-hosting option